meowpass/FollowComplexInstruction/README.md

 ### Contrastive Method (Go for DPO Training)
-The slight changes in the instruction (i.e. json to xml) can cause substantial output differences.
-Hence, negative samples ffailing to meet certain constraints, also offer valuable supervision signals. we leverage the positive and negative samples through reinforcement learning fine-tuning, DPO.
+The slight changes in the instruction (i.e. `json` to `xml`) can cause substantial output differences.
+Hence, negative samples ffailing to meet certain constraints, also offer valuable supervision signals. we leverage the positive and negative samples through reinforcement learning fine-tuning.

 Here, we provide a revised implementation for an advanced DPO in `dpo_train`.
 You can set your model_path and data_path in `dpo_train/dpo_train.py`.
 Then, you can train the model with the script `train_dpo.sh`: